 A higher MRR indicates higher customer retention and lower customer churn.
 You can improve it through:

-- loyalty programs and incentives that encourage users to stick around
+- Loyalty programs and incentives that encourage users to stick around.

-- upgrade prompts via tooltips, modals, banners
+- Upgrade prompts via tooltips, modals, and banners.

 This is how Mailchimp encourages its users to upgrade their accounts.

-Retention KPI #3 Customer lifetime value
+Customer retention KPI #3: Customer lifetime value

 To calculate the CLV, you have to divide the average revenue per account (ARPA) by the customer churn rate within a specified time frame.